What is Education Foundation of Jackson Hole’s Role in TCSD School Fundraisers?

 • The application itself is quick and easy.
 The approval process depends on the level of your financial goal and can take anywhere from one week to one month; please plan accordingly.
 Get required approvals as follows depending on how much you plan to raise:

-• Up to $2k: Approval of Principal and Activities Director
+• Up to $1K: Approval of Principal and EFJH ED

-• $2k to $5k: Approval of Principal, Activities Director, and EFJH ED
+• $1K to $5K: Approval of Principal, EFJH ED, and Activities Director

-• $25k and greater: Approval of Principal, Activities Director, EFJH ED, Executive Director of Activities and Facilities, TCSD CFO, TCSD Superintendent, and TCSD#1 Board of Trustees
+• $5K and over: Approval of Principal, Activities Director, EFJH ED, Executive Director of Activities and Facilities (Mike Hansen), TCSD CFO (Kristen Mayo), Superintendent (Scott Crisp), and TCSD#1 Board of Trustees.

-• For consideration from TCSD#1 Board of Trustees, your fundraiser must be submitted as an agenda item.
-Agenda items must be submitted two weeks before the board meeting.
+For consideration from TCSD#1 Board of Trustees, your fundraiser must be submitted as an agenda item two weeks before the board meeting.

 • Your funds are typically available within 48 hours of the end of your fundraiser.
-They are placed in a special account and can be accessed by your school’s administrative team, or by the district activities team, through our Donor Designated Funds form.
+They are placed in a special account and can be accessed by your school’s administrative team.

 • The Education Foundation of Jackson Hole is here to support you.
 Have fun, and together we can make great things happen for kids and schools.